 - Princeton Review: Features “day in the life,” requirements and expectations for the future for a wide range of careers.

-- America’s Career InfoNet: Review industry profiles; fastest growing fields; and tools and technology required by field.
+- America’s Career InfoNet: Review industry profiles; fastest-growing fields; and tools and technology required by the field.
 Compare job growth and wage info state by state.
 Includes military transition information.